danny1gg/Travel_website_PHP/README_IMPORT_DATABASE/readme.txt

-Travel website made with PHP- PDO
+Travel website made with PHP, PDO

 To start using this project you will need the database with the tables and colums, you will find them in the 'db_travel_sql'.
 Just follow the steps below: